zenker/project-template/HowTo_project-template.md

     the template!

-  - After the project template is updated you can merge the changes into your project as described in the [second section](#getting-updates-of-project-template)
+  - After the project template is updated you can merge the changes into your project as described in the section above.
+(Getting updates of project template)

   - Note: For testing you might want to add your local repository of project-template as a remote to your project, so you don't have to push